JOJ0/mpc1k-seq/README.md

 ** If this all looks like crap, don't do it!
 Existing files will be OVERWRITTEN!
 ```

-For example if we choose -r to be the wanted option because we want to replace "FunkBG" with "FunkBG", this would be the resulting output
+For example if we chose -r to be the option to use, because we want to simply replace "FunkBG" with "PunkBG", this would be the resulting output

 ```
 seq.py -b "80" -s FunkBG -r "PunkBG" .